 No Encinitas travel guide would be complete without mention of our many beaches, especially Beacons.
 Check out the world famous (not really) Beacons bumps (local surf break).
 This is a family-friendly, locals beach with decent waves and an even better happy hour at sunset.
 Other great family friendly beaches can be found at Moonlight Beach, Grandview, and D Street.
 If you're with the family, stop by our favorite donut shop, Leucadia Donut beforehand - arrive early.

 South Ponto Beach

+* Please note the Gardens are currently closed due to the COVID-19 pandemic; I am leaving it up here because it is truly a treasure of our community and I surely hope that by the time you are reading this they are able to safely reopen.
 If you need a break from the beach, head to the Meditation Gardens at the Self Realization Fellowship in downtown Encinitas.
 Don't worry, you'll still have jaw-dropping views of the ocean from its bluff top location overlooking the ocean.
 The gardens were founded by Paramahansa Yogananda to disseminate the universal teachings of Kriya Yoga, a sacred spiritual science originating millenniums ago in India.
 They are peaceful, serene, welcoming to everyone, and free.
 Kids will enjoy the meandering paths and koi ponds.